 1. Helps boost your immune system and protect cells

-Our bodies need antioxidants to help prevent or slow cell damage caused by unstable molecules called "free radicals.”
+Our bodies need antioxidants to help prevent or slow cell damage caused by unstable molecules called "free radicals."
+Free radicals can be naturally occurring in the body or can come from external sources such as radiation exposure, smoking, air pollution or chemicals.
 Too many free radicals can lead to oxidation stress, a condition linked to chronic illnesses, including heart disease.

-Garlic is an excellent source of antioxidants including selenium, vitamin C, quercetin (a type of phytochemical found in plants and with anti-inflammatory capabilities).
-Garlic also has small amounts of manganese, an important component of some antioxidant enzymes.
+Garlic is an excellent source of antioxidants, including selenium, vitamin C and quercetin (a phytochemical found in plants with anti-inflammatory capabilities).
+Garlic also has small amounts of manganese, an essential component of some antioxidant enzymes.

 High blood pressure is one of the key risk factors for cardiovascular disease.
-If left untreated, high blood pressure can cause the walls of your arteries to be overstretched, damage and scar.
-The American Heart Association reports roughly 78 million US adults have been diagnosed with high blood pressure.
+If left untreated, high blood pressure can cause the walls of your arteries to become overstretched.
+This can lead to damage and scarring.
+The American Heart Association reports that nearly half of American adults have high blood pressure.

 What about garlic and cholesterol?

 While some studies have shown that garlic can benefit cholesterol levels, more research is needed.
 In particular, scientists are looking to learn more about its long-term effect on cholesterol and the heart.

 Cholesterol is a waxy substance that circulates in your blood.
 There are two types of cholesterol: "bad" cholesterol, or LDL cholesterol, and "good" cholesterol, or HDL cholesterol.
 Having too much LDL cholesterol and low levels of HDL cholesterol in your blood can raise your risk for severe health problems.